clouren/SLIP_LU/SLIP_LU/README.md

          full precision rational numbers.
 If you intend to use SLIP LU within another program, please refer to examples for help with this.

-SLIPLU Followed by the listed args:
+./SLIPLU followed by the listed args:

-help. e.g., SLIPLU help, which indicates SLIPLU to print to guideline for using this function.
+help. e.g., ./SLIPLU help, which indicates SLIPLU to print to guideline for using this function.

-f (or file) Filename. e.g., SLIPLU f MATRIX_NAME RHS_NAME, which indicates SLIPLU will read matrix from MATRIX_NAME and right hand side from RHS_NAME.
+f (or file) Filename. e.g., ./SLIPLU f MATRIX_NAME RHS_NAME, which indicates SLIPLU will read matrix from MATRIX_NAME and right hand side from RHS_NAME.
 For this demo, the matrix is stored in a triplet format.
 Please refer to SLIP_LU/ExampleMats for some examples

-p (or piv) Pivot_param. e.g., SLIPLU p 0, which inidcates SLIPLU will use smallest pivot for pivot scheme.
+p (or piv) Pivot_param. e.g., ./SLIPLU p 0, which indicates SLIPLU will use smallest pivot for pivot scheme.
 Other available options are listed as follows:
        0: Smallest pivot